TJRoh01/libes/README.md

 |       HMAC-SHA256       |    🚀     |
 |       HMAC-SHA512       |    🤔     |

-[^1]: ChaCha20 uses a 96-bit nonce, which when generated using a random function has an unsatisfactory risk of collision.
-XChaCha20 uses a 192-bit nonce where that is no longer an issue.

-[^2]: Will not encourage using potentially weak encryption [^1] by implementing decryption for it.
+[^1]: AES128-GCM uses a 128-bit key and a 96-bit nonce, and when using a CSPRNG as the de-facto source to generate them, the collision risk in a 224-bit space is unsatisfactory.
+Due to this encryption is not implemented, along with decryption in order to not encourage using this variant in other libraries. **Note:** like AES128-GCM, AES256-GCM and some other encryption algorithms in this library also use a 96-bit nonce, but unlike AES256-GCM they have larger keys like 256 bits, which when combined with a 96-bit nonce makes the collision risk acceptable.

 # License
 Licensed under either of: